 The content should be consistent across the service.
-For example, if the button at the bottom of each page is labelled “Continue”, then it should be labelled “Continue” on other pages, and not something similar like “Next”.
+For example, if the button at the bottom of each page is labelled “Continue”, it should be labelled “Continue” on other pages and not something similar like “Next”.

-Consistent doesn’t always mean identical.
-For example if you have a link which says ‘Go to page 4’, then it would be acceptable to have ‘Go to page 5’ on the next page.
+Consistent does not always mean identical.
+For example if you have a link which says ‘Go to page 4’, then it’s acceptable to have ‘Go to page 5’ on the next page.

-For example, a user does not fill in their name.
-We should create an error message which reads: “Enter your name”.
+For example, if a user does not fill in their name correctly, you should create an error message to help them, which reads: “Enter your name”.

-However, if there are security considerations, then we still need to provide an error message but it can be more vague.
+If there are security considerations, you still need to provide an error message but it can be more vague.
 An example of this might be an email and password combination.